-Information contained in the School of Music Student Handbook is the most current information available as of this date: 9/26/19.
-Since the requirements are dynamic in nature the procedures outlined in this document are in addition to those found in the current 2019-20 University Catalog.
+Information contained in the Conservatory of Music Student Handbook is the most current information available as of the date of approval by the faculty, May 23, 2022.
+Since the requirements are dynamic in nature the procedures outlined in this document are in addition to those found in the current University Catalog.